 Residential Customers, other than LMI Customers, who either: (1) reside in a rental or leased property, or a property where the Customer does not control the property's roof, such as a multi- unit condominium; or (2) reside in their own property, but have written documentation from a rooftop solar installer that they are unable to install solar panels on their roof.

-For any given billing meter, a Subscriber may have only one (Subscription to one SCEF.
+For any Individual Billing Meter, a Subscriber may have only one Subscription to one SCEF.
 A Subscriber may not subscribe for an amount that exceeds one hundred (100) percent of the Subscriber’s historic average annual electric use (or, for a Subscriber with less than twelve (12) months of electric use, a reasonable estimate of historical use).
 A Subscriber may not receive, or seek to receive, any Connecticut ratepayer-funded incentives or subsidies, including, but not limited to, net metering, virtual net metering, LREC/ZREC contracts, or PA 18-50 tariffs other than those in this Program, associated with the electric load for which there is a Subscription under this Program.
 If a Subscriber has load in excess of the load covered by net metering, virtual net metering, LREC/ZREC contracts, or PA 18-50 tariffs other than those in this Program, the Subscriber may participate in this Program as a Subscriber for only that excess load.
 The Subscriber is responsible for demonstrating excess load to the satisfaction of the EDC to be consistent with this Program.
 If a Subscriber utilizes net metering, virtual net metering, LREC/ZREC contracts, or Public Act 18-50 tariffs other than those in this Program for the electric load associated with a Subscription under this Program, such Subscription will be terminated.

 For each SCEF, twenty (20) percent of the estimated annual output must be subscribed by Low-income Customers through an EDC-administered identification and enrollment process.
 An additional forty (40) percent of the estimated annual output of the SCEF must be subscribed through an EDC-administered